Hummingbird Poems

 and, like them, I am full of delight, and shaking.

-This poem by Emily Dickinson is possibly the best known poem about a hummingbird.
+This poem by Emily Dickinson is possibly the best known Hummingbird Poem.

 The Humming Bird by Emily Dickinson